Bob-Harper/nms_dynamic_suit_voice/docs/Setup.md

 most other configurations, but the two biggest factors are:
 - for this to run at speed, it assumes a decent CPU and RAM quantity.
 - Windows OS.
-<br>If you are on a different OS and still want to try installing and running, I suggest reviewing the Advanced.md in the docs folder.
+If you are on a different OS and still want to try installing and running, or want to give a go at using your GPU, I suggest reviewing the Advanced.md in the docs folder.

 ## Requirements

 Tested setup:
--Windows 11 (likely works on any OS that runs NMS and Python 3.10, with the exception of the systray icon) -64GB RAM (Less should still be fine but may affect speed and may also impact gameplay if not carefully balanced) -NVIDIA GPU with 4GB VRAM minimum (1650 Ti or better recommended).
+- Windows 11 (likely works on any OS that runs NMS and Python 3.10, with the exception of the systray icon)
+- 64GB RAM (Less should still be fine but may affect speed and may also impact gameplay if not carefully balanced)
+- NVIDIA GPU with 4GB VRAM minimum (1650 Ti or better recommended).
 I leave this mentioned as I can and have run this with the GPU even if I am now running CPU inference only.
--Python 3.10
+- Python 3.10
--Installed dependencies
+- Installed dependencies
--Sound2Wem https://github.com/EternalLeo/sound2wem (will prompt and walk you through installing required dependencies if needed, otherwise it just..  runs.)
+- Sound2Wem https://github.com/EternalLeo/sound2wem (will prompt and walk you through installing required dependencies if needed, otherwise it just..  runs.)

 ## Installation